Skip to content

 HTML elements can trigger any number of application actions in response to any number of events.

-Furthermore, more than one element is allowed to initiate the same action.
+More than one element can initiate the same action.

-All event types supported by the document object can be used, plus the following:
+All event types supported by the document object can be used, along with the following custom ones:

-1. reveal - triggered when an element becomes visible in the viewport, on initial page load or after a scroll
+1. reveal — triggered when an element becomes visible in the viewport, either on initial page load or after scrolling

-2. conceal - triggered when an element leaves the viewport after a scroll
+2. conceal — triggered when an element leaves the viewport after scrolling

-4. result - triggered after a successful request and render of a response (you can already rely on new attributes being present and working when this event is triggered)
+4. result — triggered after a successful request and rendering of a response (you can rely on new attributes being present and working when this event is triggered)

-All events bubble to the root of the dom tree.
+All events bubble up to the root of the DOM tree.

 Attributes